villa renovation

 Challenges and Solutions

-• Solution: Removing non-load-bearing walls to create an open-plan living, dining, and kitchen area.
+• Solution: Non-load-bearing walls removed to open up living, dining, and kitchen into one connected space.

 Budget and Timeline